University of South Carolina, Arnold School of Public Health, HSPM J712 Updated August 2009

 All it takes is a little competition among sellers, and the market price starts going down, towards the equilibrium price.

-When there is excess supply or excess demand, that puts pressure on the price.
-Sound applet
+When there is excess demand, that puts pressure on the price.

-When the price is low and there is excess demand, buyers can't buy all they wish they could at the current price.
+When the price is below equilibrium, there is excess demand.
+Buyers can't buy all they wish they could at the current price.

 Each buyer thinks: "If I offer just a little more, I can buy more but still be getting a good deal."